Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Monopole bubbling effect

-Although the 't Hooft loop has a brane setup before the completion, the dyonic loop does not.
-As a result, \(Z^{(\zeta)}_{\rm JK}\) for the dyonic loop lacks a clear brane picture.
-Since the vev of the 1d Wilson loop is computed using the JK residue in the SQM associated with the naive brane setup, we interpret the vev of the 1d Wilson loop as the JK part of the monopole bubbling effect for the dyonic loop: \(Z^{(\zeta)}_{\rm JK}({\bm p}=1, \tilde{\bm p}=0, {\bm q}=1)\).
-Then, the second line in \eqref{eq:dyonbub} corresponds to the extra term: \(Z^{(\zeta)}_{\rm extra}({\bm p}=1, \tilde{\bm p}=0, {\bm q}=1)\).
+Although the 't Hooft loop has a brane setup before completion, the dyonic loop does not.
+As a result, \(Z^{(\zeta)}_{\rm JK}\) for the dyonic loop lacks a clear brane interpretation.
+Since the VEV of the 1d Wilson loop is computed by the JK residue of the SQM, and since \eqref{eq:JKWilson} exactly matches the first line of \eqref{eq:dyonbub}, it is natural to interpret the VEV of the 1d Wilson loop with $\zeta \neq 0$ as the JK part of the monopole bubbling effect for the dyonic loop, namely \(Z^{(\zeta)}_{\rm JK}({\bm p}=1, \tilde{\bm p}=0, {\bm q}=1)\).
+Then, the second line of \eqref{eq:dyonbub} is identified with the extra term \(Z^{(\zeta)}_{\rm extra}({\bm p}=1, \tilde{\bm p}=0, {\bm q}=1)\).